-Each burial insurance company will typically have their own definition of what their “graded death benefit” includes.
+Each final expense insurance company will typically have their own definition of what their “graded death benefit” includes.
 TermLife2Go places significant weight on this definition when it comes time to choose the “best policy” option out there.

-If you have recently purchased a final expense insurance policy or burial insurance policy and are not familiar with the term “graded death benefit”, we highly recommend that you contact us immediately so we can help you determine exactly what you have.
+If you have recently purchased a final expense insurance policy and are not familiar with the term “graded death benefit”, we highly recommend that you contact us immediately so we can help you determine exactly what you have.

-Final expense insurance policies and burial life insurance policies can be pricey.
-That is because most of these policies are bought by unhealthy seniors who just need something to cover burial and final expenses.
+Final expense insurance policies can be pricey.
+That is because most of these policies are bought by unhealthy seniors who just need something to cover burial costs and final expenses.
 You’ll really want to make sure that you exhaust all other available options before you decide to buy this type of policy.

-How to save money on burial insurance and final expense insurance
+How to save money on final expense insurance

 The best way to save money on these policies is to shop around.
 And the best way to shop around is to use a company life TermLife2Go that represents dozens of the top rated best life insurance companies in the country.

-Another great way to save money on burial or funeral insurance is to know exactly what the price of your burial or funeral will be.
+Another great way to save money on final expense whole life insurance is to know exactly what the price of your burial or funeral will be.
 If you plan on being cremated, put that in your Will or Final Disposition Instructions as part of a Family Trust.
 Cremation is less expensive than a typical burial.

 Avoid Policies Where Premiums Increase Every 5 Years

 Finally, avoid policies that increase the premium on you every 5 years (see our reviews of Globe Life, Colonial Penn, AARP, or Veterans’Group Life Insurance).
-The burial insurance for seniors policies sold by these companies typically have increasing premiums, which get more and more expensive the older you are.
+The final expense insurance for seniors sold by these companies typically have increasing premiums, which get more and more expensive the older you are.

 Many companies offering final expense insurance or burial insurance offer teaser rates that are lower than competitors.
 However, read the fine print and you will see that the premium goes up every 5 years.